ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 ## Registration

-Endpoints indicate support for TIMESTAMP Datagram type by including the boolean-valued Item Structured Field "DG-Sequence: ?1" in the HTTP Request and Response headers.
+Endpoints indicate support for Sequence Number Datagram type by including the boolean-valued Item Structured Field "DG-Sequence: ?1" in the HTTP Request and Response headers.

 An endpoint registers the use of sequence numbers by sending a REGISTER_SEQ_NUM_CONTEXT Capsule with the following